 And then the bus fare hikes happened amidst growing inflation and economic uncertainty, affecting most those who could least afford it.
 And then the police turned to the same transparently repressive, brutal, and excessive tactics that they’ve used for decades.
 And then, on Saturday, Brazil kicked off a sporting event displaying opulence and excess to the world, even while it in reality benefited very few Brazilians in substantive ways (and indeed denied many the right to live in their own homes).
 And as these superficially disparate inequalities erupted at the same time, a general discontent that old structures of inequality have persisted became the discourse that draws these protests together.
 That helps to explain why some protesters are now (in many ways erroneously) equating the government of center-left president Dilma Rousseff with the conservative political elites; even though she has very real differences from conservatives in Brazilian politics, her government (and Lula’s before her) have apparently not done enough to erode those structures.

-And in some ways, it is.
+And in some ways, things have visibly changed for the better for many in the last decade.
 Programs like Bolsa Familia and Fome Zero have had real impacts for millions of Brazilians, and affirmative action has helped address racial inequalities in higher education.
 But, as the bus fares, the spending on athletic boondoggles, and the police violence all made clear in the last few days, many other things remain the same.
 The problems that brought Brazilians to the streets aren’t strictly economic, but economics is involved; they aren’t strictly social, but social struggles are involved; they aren’t strictly political, but the history of political hierarchies is involved.
 In short: the conditions for protest are perhaps new, but the problems fueling those protests are old.

 I’m a bit late in getting to this, but last week, JF String had a great piece that reveals just how vital to the Chilean economy copper continues to be.
 Among other data: